 In this blog post, we will look into what causes engine rattling when we release the throttle.

-Engine noise when releasing the accelerator can be caused by excessive wear in the engine mounts which hold it in place, broken timing chain tensioners, low engine oil which causes friction between moving parts of the engine, a bad catalytic converter or misfire-causing spark plugs, or an unsecured exhaust system.
+Engine noise when releasing the accelerator can be caused by excessive wear in the engine mounts that hold it in place, broken timing chain tensioners, low engine oil which causes friction between moving parts of the engine, a bad catalytic converter or misfire-causing spark plugs, or an unsecured exhaust system.

 Key Takeaway